mb21/mb21.github.io/cv/cv.md

 # Summary

-Computer Scientist (MSc ETH Zürich) that gets things done.™ Extensive experience designing code and processes in big companies and startups.
-I enjoy finding solutions that are as simple as possible, but no simpler.
-Always looking to put a dent in the universe.
+I studied Computer Science at ETH Zürich (BSc and MSc) and have been working with code and people for over a decade.
+I enjoy getting hands-on with the product, crafting code, and finding solutions that are as simple as possible (but no simpler).
+Yet the product is dead without the team building and iterating on it.
+I can provide leadership and mentorship, fostering an environment where the team feels safe to grow and experiment in.

 # Employment